kyamagu/matlab-sqlite3-driver/README.markdown

 The execute operation apply sql staement `sql` in the database specified by the connection id `db_id`.
 When `db_id` is omitted, default connection is used.

-The sql statement can use binding of the value through `?` as the placeholder.
+The sql statement can bind values through `?` as a placeholder.
 When binding is used, there must be corresponding number of parameters following the sql statement.
 Bind values can be a numeric scalar value, string, uint8 array for blob, or empty array for null.